uidaholib/oral-history-collections-template/semantic-list.md

 - Hooker (Logging position)
 - Jungle / Jungling-Up
 - Pirating
+- Pond Duck ("you had to pull the logs out of the pond, see, up on the deck")
 - Roughlock ("Your roughlock, it was on either the rack or the tray bar on your sledge.")
 - Roustabout
 - Sack Sewing